 The instantiation of reorder is one of the central design choices in OraSLS, as it governs intensification and diversification in terms of how the solution space is traversed.
 We instantiate OraSLS as follows.
 For intensification, OraSLS employs what we call "shuffling".
 In shuffling, the objective variables are sorted by their coefficients in decreasing order.
-For integrating limited randomization into the intensification step, the sorted variables are then partitioned into n (a search parameter) equally sized buckets with a potentially smaller last bucket which are then randomly permuted.
+For integrating limited randomization into the intensification step, the sorted variables are then partitioned into n (a search parameter) equal-sized buckets (with a potentially smaller last bucket) that are then one-by-one randomly permuted.
 Shuffling is performed at every even iteration of the main loop.
 For diversification, OraSLS fully reverses at every odd iteration the current ordering of the objective variables.